akanksha-sc/gem5/util/SALAM-docs/README_SALAM.md

 Below are some resources in the gem5-SALAM directory that can be used when getting started:

-- Examples for system-level configuration can be found in **configs/common/HWAcc.py**.
+- Examples for system-level configuration can be found in **configs/SALAM/HWAcc.py**.
-- Accelerator benchmarks and examples can be found in the **benchmarks** directory.
+- Accelerator benchmarks and examples can be found in **gem5-resources**.
-- The **benchmarks/common** directory contains basic drivers and syscalls for baremetal simulation.
-- **benchmarks/sys_validation** contains examples for configuring and using gem5-SALAM with different algorithms.

 ## System Validation Examples